mayaelli/HTB-Writeups/Tier-0/Fawn-FTP.md

 ### 1. Host Reachability Check

-First, we verified basic network connectivity to the target machine using `ping` to ensure our OpenVPN tunnel was communicating with the target:
+First, we verified network connectivity to the target machine using `ping`:

 ```bash
 ping -c 4 <TARGET_IP>